hunterwilhelm/typebox-helpers/docs/index.md

 hero:
   name: "Typebox Helpers"
-  tagline: "UnionOfString and more to come!"
+  tagline: "UnionOfString, UnionOf, and more to come!"
 ---

 ## Usage